It’s that time of year again where retailers and shoppers rejoice. The clock is ticking and the countdown to Black Friday is on.

 Begin planning, creating, and scheduling your email campaigns about a month before Black Friday and Cyber Monday.

-Do you have a countdown timer ticking away in anticipation for Black Friday to arrive?
+Do you have a countdown timer ticking away in anticipation for Thanksgiving Day and Black Friday to arrive?
 If so, you’re definitely not the only one.
+Small businesses and big online retailers such as Amazon, Walmart, Target and Macy’s alike are all gearing up for the holiday season as well.

 With a little preparation, you can put yourself in perfect alignment to gain some new customers this holiday season.